Tetrakern/fictioneer/CUSTOMIZE.md

 ## Show scheduled chapters on story pages

 If the "Next Chapter" note above the chapter list is not enough and you want to show scheduled (future) chapters in the list as well, you can alter the query via filter.
 You can also include other post statuses, although the sense of that is dubious.
-Note that this will not alter the [API responses](https://github.com/Tetrakern/fictioneer/blob/main/API.md), because they needs to be uniform across all sites.
+Note that this will not alter the [API responses](https://github.com/Tetrakern/fictioneer/blob/main/API.md), because they must be uniform across all sites.

 **References**
 * Filter: [fictioneer_filter_story_chapter_posts_query](FILTERS.md#apply_filters-fictioneer_filter_story_chapter_posts_query-query_args-story_id-chapter_ids-)